Skip to main content

 Subspecialty classification.
 PM&R has recognized subspecialties including pain medicine, sports medicine, spinal cord injury medicine, brain injury medicine, and pediatric rehabilitation medicine.
 A physiatrist who focuses on sports medicine has different product needs than one who runs an inpatient brain injury rehabilitation program.
 Taxonomy codes capture some of this, but fellowship training and practice focus provide additional signal.

 Practice setting and employment type.
-Health system-employed physiatrists may not have direct purchasing authority, but they influence equipment and technology decisions within their department.
+Health system-employed physiatrists rarely hold direct purchasing authority, yet they influence equipment and technology decisions within their department.
 Independent PM&R group practices are more likely to have a physician-owner who makes vendor selection decisions.
 Your outreach approach should vary based on whether you're reaching an independent decision-maker or an influencer within a larger organization.

 Facility type.
 Inpatient rehabilitation facilities (IRFs) have different procurement processes than outpatient PM&R clinics.
 IRFs often have formal purchasing committees and longer sales cycles.
 Outpatient clinics may have a single physician-owner who can make a purchasing decision in one meeting.